 Subject Guides from other disciplines can be a useful source of ideas and information.
-Some focus on a topic such as newspapers as well as others that are more subject specific e.g. Business, Medicine economics etc. A full list of subject guides is available on the university website.
+Some focus on a topic such as newspapers as well as others that are more subject specific e.g. economics, law etc. A full list of subject guides is available on the university website.

 A wide range of courses are available throughout the year delivered either classroom based or online.
 These include finding library resources for your studies, referencing and reference management tools.